-Wrongful death is terrible civil wrongdoing that should have consequences for the negligent party or perpetrator.
+Wrongful death is a terrible civil wrongdoing that should have consequences for the negligent party or perpetrator.
 While negligently or unintentionally causing the death of another person might not be a crime, it could make the at-fault party civilly liable for surviving family members’ damages.
-If you recently lost a loved one in Independence, Missouri and are curious as to whether you have grounds for a wrongful death claim, schedule a free consultation with an Independence wrongful death attorney from Wendt Law Firm P.C. to find out.
-We can review your case at no cost to you and let you know how we can help.
+If you recently lost a loved one in Independence, Missouri, and are curious as to whether you have grounds for a wrongful death claim, schedule a free consultation with an Independence wrongful death attorney from Wendt Law Firm P.C. to find out.
+Our personal injury lawyers can review your case at no cost to you and let you know how we can help.

 Every state has specific laws regarding how to file wrongful death claims.
 In Missouri, the law defines wrongful death as the death of one person by the act, transaction, conduct, occurrence or circumstances of another which, if the victim had not died, would have entitled him or her to recover damages through a personal injury claim.
 If someone negligently, wantonly or intentionally caused your loved one’s death, you most likely have grounds for a lawsuit.